What are the Silver Rose Awards?

 The ceremony brings together a wide audience of like-minded individuals with backgrounds in civil society, trade union and politics, to strengthen once again our alliance and inspire us all to make our efforts and activities matter to achieve a world with social justice and solidarity.

-PES Deputy Secretary General Giacomo Filibeck
+PES Executive Secretary General Giacomo Filibeck

 Who are previous winners?